Imaginativeone-JavaScript/Max-JavaScript-Section-11/Section-11-Notes.md

 	  - Constructor Functions (instead of classes)
 	  - Blueprint for Objects
 	  - Properties and Methods
-	  - Can be create with the "new" keyword
+	  - Can be created with the "new" keyword

 	  ```javascript
 		// class Person {